Intercultural Communication and Acculturation: Whose Domain?

-To investigate the scope of bilingualism and of our National SIG in Japan (the JALT Bilingualism N-SIG or BNSIG), researching some ostensibly peripheral topics may help clarify the borderline between bilingualism and other disciplines.
+To investigate the scope of bilingualism and of our National SIG in Japan (the JALT Bilingualism N-SIG or BNSIG [now SIG and BSIG, respectively]), researching some ostensibly peripheral topics may help clarify the borderline between bilingualism and other disciplines.
 Let us therefore examine intercultural communication and the acculturation process from two viewpoints.

 One approach is to enquire how a topic is intrinsically related to bilingualism, which I would define as the study of languages in contact in and among societies and within individuals.

 Another approach is to enquire with the worldwide community of scholars where bilingualism fits in academia as a field or rather discipline, here meaning "a branch of instruction or learning" (Allen, 1990, p.
 332).
 Borderlines may go unnoticed until someone builds a bridge too far and is perceived as fishing in others' waters.
 A topic may be claimed by representatives of another discipline, and a turf battle may ensue.
 The undisputed issues belonging to bilingualism can be identified in a university textbook on the subject (cf. Baker, 1993), whereas some topics related to bilingualism may be more central to courses in departments other than applied linguistics.